freecodeclan/python-AbdulBariSir/File_Handling/notes.md

 **"w" - Write -** Opens a file for writing, creates the file if it does not exist

 **"x" - Create -** Creates the specified file, returns an error if the file exists

+**"w+" - Write and Read -** This mode opens the file for both reading and writing.
+The text is overwritten and deleted from an existing file.
+The start of the file is where the handle is located.

+**"a+" - Append and Read -** Using this method, you can read and write in the file.
+If the file doesn't already exist, one gets created.
+The handle is set at the end of the file.
+The newly written text will be added at the end, following the previously written data.

+**"r+" - Read and Write -**  This method opens the file for both reading and writing.
+The start of the file is where the handle is located.
+If the file does not exist, an I/O error gets raised.